spmeesseman/PluginManagement/README.md

 Ensure to use the latest released version number in the download url: [![MantisBT version current](https://app1.spmeesseman.com/projects/plugins/ApiExtend/api/versionbadge/Plugins/current)](https://app1.spmeesseman.com/projects) (version badge available via the [ApiExtend Plugin](https://github.com/mantisbt-plugins/ApiExtend))

 Install the plugin using the default installation procedure for a MantisBT plugin in `Manage -> Plugins`.

+## Requirements

+The following PHP components are required by this plugin:

+- php-zip

+    sudo apt install php7.2-zip
+- webserver must have write access to this plugin directory

 ## Issues and Feature Requests